deepakyadav0109/video_eval_framework-Deepak_yadav/README.md

 	•	Process the video to compute optical flow.

-	•	Pass it with your criteria and prompt to the LLM.
+	•	Pass it with your criteria and prompt to the Reasoning agent.

+	•	The results will be passed on to LLM to generate Quantitative + Qualitative Assessment (Report).

-	•	Print the natural language evaluation report to the terminal.
+ 	•	Print the natural language evaluation report to the terminal..